 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-- Signs and symptoms
+Your signs and symptoms

 The following tests may be used to diagnose AML:

 Blood tests.
 To diagnose AML, a doctor will do blood tests to count the number of white blood cells and to see if they look abnormal under the microscope.
 Special lab tests called flow cytometry, or immunophenotyping, and cytochemistry are often used to distinguish AML from other types of leukemia and to determine the exact subtype of AML.

 Bone marrow aspiration and biopsy.
 These 2 procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.

 A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 Doctors generally give a type of medication called anesthesia beforehand to numb the area.
 Stronger types of anesthesia can also be used to lessen the pain.